khshoaib/Library_Management/README.md

-## A library management system web app using Django.
-This project will allow users to register and login to the system, search for books in the library, issue books and return them.
+<span style="color:red"> A library management system web app using Django.
+This project will allow users to register and login to the system, search for books in the library, issue books and return them.</span>
 # Register
 ![image alt](https://github.com/khshoaib/Library_Management/blob/main/Images/1.png)